-Unless certification is a baseline expectation of their clientele, many producers/harvesters may not see any direct benefit to the added paperwork and costs involved.
+Unless certification is a baseline expectation of their clientele, producers may not see any direct benefit to the added paperwork and costs involved.
 Indeed, if your market is exclusively direct to the consumer, then you can convey your environmental and social benefits directly to the person who buys your wares.
 And through building personal relationships and trust with your buyers, you preclude the need for third-party verification.
 Certification makes more sense however, if you want to access larger or more distant markets.

-The globalized nature of today’s agricultural and forestry markets means a certification scheme will give you the potential to access to bigger sales opportunities and may ease access into new markets.
+The globalized nature of today’s agricultural and forestry markets means a certification scheme will give you the potential to access to bigger sales opportunities.
+And it may ease access into new markets.
 Particularly for new and emerging operations, the ability to build up production to access a larger market over time is a strong rationale for adopting some sort of certification early on.

 So while the logistics of setting up a certification scheme for agroforestry production has many examples to work from, the pitfalls of this approach may make it a slow grind forward.

-There needs to be structured engagement between wholesale and retail buyers with agroforestry producers and harvesters to start setting acceptable standards for quality and expectations of the uniformity and other characteristics.
-Some of this work can be borrowed from other certification programs (e.g. timber components, agricultural products grown in an agroforestry setting), but many agroforestry outputs are unique (i.e. many NTFPs and native species) and not in the mainstream of our diversity-deprived, commodity-driven, agri-food complex).
+There needs to be structured engagement between wholesale and retail buyers with agroforestry producers and harvesters.
+This will start setting acceptable standards for quality and expectations of the uniformity and other characteristics.
+Some of this work can be borrowed from other certification programs.
+For example, timber components, agricultural products grown in an agroforestry setting.
+But many agroforestry outputs are unique.
+That is, many NTFPs and native species are not in the mainstream of our diversity-deprived, commodity-driven, agri-food complex.

 And consumer skepticism may also unravel new certification schemes.
-Having a clear and concise marketing message and promotional materials tied to certification and a common agroforestry marketing label should help bring on and retain new customers.
+It highlights the need for a clear and concise marketing message.
+Together with promotional materials tied to certification and a common agroforestry marketing label should help bring on and retain new customers.
 But some backlash is starting to develop over branding and certification.
 As recently reported in the Washington Post ‘green’ certification has become an increasingly crowded and sometimes disreputable field.
-The article cites a survey of more than 2,200 certified North American products in 2008 and 2009 that found that more than 98% lacked proof to justify their claims.
+The article cites a survey of more than 2,200 certified North American products in 2008 and 2009.
+It that found that more than 98% lacked proof to justify their claims.

-But, although agroforestry certification may not be easy, but the way forward in the undifferentiated commodity markets is even less appealing for all but the mega-producers.
+But, although agroforestry certification may not be easy.
+But the way forward in the undifferentiated commodity markets is even less appealing for all but the mega-producers.